brodsa/loopitoy/README.md

 - [#26](https://github.com/brodsa/loopitoy/issues/26): As a Shopper I want to feel my personal and payment Information is safe and secure so that I can confidently provide the needed information to make a purchase.
 - [#27](https://github.com/brodsa/loopitoy/issues/27):  As a Shopper I want to view an order confirmation after checkout so that I can verify that I have not made any mistakes.
 - [#28](https://github.com/brodsa/loopitoy/issues/28): As a Shopper I want to receive an email confirmation after checking out so that I can keep the confirmation of what I have purchased for my records.
+- [#29](https://github.com/brodsa/loopitoy/issues/29): As a Shopper I want to view shopping history so that I can see what I have purchased so far

 </details>